LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - Whole different thing at actual level
 - Everything is encrypted

+Hard disks are delicate

+an Hard Drive can have different interfaces, connection cables are easy to find

+traditional sectors are 512 bytes, newer ones are 4,096 bytes

+==MBR (Master Boot Record) partitions==
+Partition table will show us which partition is the active partition, once the starting sector of the active partition is located, the boot process will continue

 ## Armi Meeting 14/11/24
 Not relevant to the exam, i just listened B)